 It seems like online dating these days is as pleasant as having a root canal procedure – you know it is necessary, but you still hate it.
-If 99% of dating experiences are disasters, then no wonder we hate it.
+If 99% of dating experiences are disasters, then no wonder we feel so bad about it.

 WHAT IS GOING ON HERE?
 Is there an answer to explain this?

 You see, we are all humans and we all have different needs, which means that people date for different reasons.
 Should your reasons be different than theirs you will end up being disappointed and the whole thing will feel like a disaster to you.

 Online dating disaster recipes: these are the most common reasons men date (do not be shocked!)

 ~ they are looking to forget their ex by starting a new relationship with someone else (you?)

 ~ they have not had sex for a while and so they posted their profile ‘to get some’

 ~ they are married and looking for a fling